coinop29/printcade-invaders/README.md

 # Space Invaders
-A one player Space Invaders game written in Processing.
+A one player Space Invaders game written in Processing but modified to work with PrintCade.

 ![space-invaders-demo](Screenshots/space-invaders-demo.gif)